Intensive Therapy Questions

 When will the schedule for next year be released?

-The following years schedule is released in July.
-For example the 2019 schedule will be released in July of 2018.
+The following year's schedule is released in July.
+For example, the 2024 schedule will be released summer of 2023.

 How many hours per day would you recommend my child do for an intensive?

 The best way to determine which of our therapies are most appropriate for your child is to fill out our patient intake paperwork.